 Some people blame it on stress, the alkalinity of the water, the Dubai weather or maybe it’s just genetics and they just only start noticing it after moving here.
 I am by no means an expert so I can only talk about my personal experience and what is currently working for me.
 FYI, this is not a sponsored post.

-I’ve had thin hair all my life and it’s never bothered me at all.
+My hair is naturally pretty thin and it’s never bothered me at all.
 I’ve had it in long and short cuts, fringed and layered but because I always have wavy hairstyles it’s not noticeable plus a quick trip to Karkafi (for around Aed 1500), all visible issues disappear… well.. at least until the next appointment.

 But after I moved to Dubai I definitely noticed that I was losing more strands than normal so I decided to do something about it or rather, the doctor at the cosmetic clinic that I frequent decided that he was going to try and do something about it.